 In the following, sign language sentences are glossed in capital letters, as is standard.
-Expressions of the form WORD-i, $WORD_i$ and $[...EXPRESSION...]i$ indicate that the relevant expression is associated with the locus (= position in signing space) i.
-A suffixed locus, as in WORD-i, indicates that the association is effected by pointing; a subscripted locus, as in $WORD_i$ or $[...EXPRESSION...]i$, indicates that the relevant expression is signed in position i.
+Expressions of the form WORD-i, WORD, and [...EXPRESSION...], indicate that the relevant expression is associated with the locus (= position in signing space) i.
+A suffixed locus, as in WORD-i, indicates that the association is effected by pointing; a subscripted locus, as in $WORD_i$ or $[\dots EXPRESSION...]i$ , indicates that the relevant expression is signed in position i.
 Locus names are assigned from right to left from the signer's perspective; thus when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between (special conventions will be introduced for high and low loci when relevant).
-Pronouns, glossed as IX (for 'index'), can point back towards previously established loci, and are glossed as IX-i if they point towards - or 'index', as linguists say - locus i; the numbers I and 2 correspond to the position of the signer and addressee respectively.
-Agreement verbs include loci in their realization - for instance the verb a,b-MEET starts out from the two loci a and b, and means that the individuals denoted by these loci met.
-Importantly, indexes can also be used to establish a locus (see fn.
-10).
+IX (for 'index') is a pointing sign towards a locus; it is glossed as IX-i it it points towards (or 'indexes', as linguists say) locus i; the numbers l and 2 correspond to the position of the signer and addressee respectively.
+As will be explained in greater detail below, IX-i is a standard way of realizing a pronoun corresponding to locus i; but sometimes the pointing sign IX-iserves to establish rather than to retrieve a locus i (see fn.
+13).
+Agreement verbs include loci in their realization - for instance the verb a.b-MEET starts out from the two loci a and b, and means that the individuals denoted by these loci met.
 When an expression indexes a default locus, it is usually written without a letter index (e.g. IX rather than IX-a).
-CLa stands for a classifier signed in locus a.
-IX-arc-a refers to a plural pronoun indexing locus a.
+IX-arc-i refers to a plural pronoun indexing locus i, as it involves an arc motion towards i rather than a simple pointing sign. $CL_a$ stands for a classifier signed in locus a.
 Specifications are sometimes added to distinguish different classifiers - e.g. CL-hang stands for a classifier denoting a person in hanging position.
 Finally, rep is used when an expression is repeated.

-In most cases we omit non-manual expressions and manual modulations, except in our discussion of Role Shift in Section 3.1, where they are crucial.
-RS_a encodes Role Shift, typically realized with at least body shift and eyegaze shift, and corresponding to the perspective of a character associated with locus a.
-When non-manual modulations are encoded, they appear on a line above the signs they modify, and $^{\land}$ encodes raised eyebrows, while $^{\sim}$ encodes lowered eyebrows.
+In most cases we omit non-manual expressions and manual modulations, except in our discussion of Role Shift in Section 3.1, where they are crucial. $RS_a$ encodes Role Shift, typically realized with at least body shift and eyegaze shift, and corresponding to the perspective of a character associated with locus a.
+When non-manual modulations are encoded, they appear on a line above the signs they modify, and $^{\wedge}$ encodes raised eyebrows, while ~ encodes lowered eyebrows.